Time Travel - Rewinding Hexahedra, Part Two

 Wrinkle - Physics updates

-Whenever the player starts dragging the timeline, we set Time.timeScale to 0, so that Unity itself doesn't advance time for us.
+to 0, so that Unity itself doesn't advance time for us.
 This means that things like the VFX just stop in mid-air, which is exactly what we want.
 However, this caused a bug that had me scratching my head for a while.
 After a rewind, clicking cubes to bring up their visualizations stopped working.
 As soon as the player resumed normal factory operation, this started working again.

 The reason for this is that when time is halted in Unity, it doesn't run any physics updates.
 This means that although the rewind system was moving cubes around, the physics system didn't know they'd moved, and the raycasts that check for the player clicking on a cube were using outdated information.

 This turned out to be very easy to fix.
 While the player is still dragging the timeline it doesn't matter if the physics system is out of date, so we can simply manually tell the physics system to update when the player ends the drag.
-This is handled by a single call to Physics.SyncTransforms.
+This is handled by a single call to Physics.SyncTransforms

 3. Visualizations

-Each cube in the factory also has an attached visualization — clicking the cube brings up a FactoryHexVisualizer — a 3D view of the cube that can be freely rotated or unfolded into a net.
+— a 3D view of the cube that can be freely rotated or unfolded into a net.
 Changes to the cube in the factory need to be reflected in the visualization.

 A cube visualization mirroring the changes made to the factory cube, forwards and backwards.

-You may have spotted in the code above, at the bottom of SetFaceColourTransition, how we tackle keeping the visualizations up to date — a cube can have child cubes that it passes the transition data onto.
+, how we tackle keeping the visualizations up to date — a cube can have child cubes that it passes the transition data onto.

 This gets the visualizations going backwards within a step, but there's still one problem to overcome.
 When winding time forwards, we simply apply the stream of events to the cubes (and therefore the visualizations' child cubes) in the factory.
 However, when going backwards we tear down the existing cubes and recreate them from the stored state.
 The visualizations also get torn down and rebuilt, which means we need a way to preserve their own state (whether they're currently visible, whether the player is looking at the 3D or the net view, what angle the player had posed the cube at if they'd unlocked the rotation, etc.).

 In order to be able to restore the correct visualization state for the earlier version of a cube, each cube needs a unique ID which is preserved with its own state each step.
 The visualizations also track this ID, so that we can link the visualization state to a particular cube.
-When we recreate a cube on rewind, we can set its ID from the preserved state, and then retrieve the visualization state from the VisualizationTracker that stores them.
-This means that visualizations don't suddenly hide themselves or lose track of their zoom state when rewinding.
+When we recreate a cube on rewind, we can set its ID from the preserved state, and then retrieve the visualization state from the VisualizationTracker

 4. Object Pooling

 This was the final refinement to the rewind system.
 Previously when rewinding and rebuilding the factory, all the cubes and their panels and visualizations were destroyed and then recreated, which carries a significant overhead.
 In the levels available in the open beta, using my relatively old machine (a six-year old PC with a GTX1070Ti) everything ran fine, but on a larger level I created to record trailer footage, rewinding caused huge framerate drops.
-Using Unity's profiler I was able to nail part of this down to a rogue call to FindObjectOfType in the Start method of UHexahedronGame, which is the class used for factory cubes.
-Rebuilding the cubes during rewind meant this was being called a lot, and it was responsible for half the frame time alone.
-But even after fixing this, the rewind wasn't smooth when crossing boundaries.
-My development PC is well above my intended min spec machine, so clearly there was a lot of work to do.
+Using Unity's profiler I was able to nail part of this down to a rogue call to FindObjectOfType

-Object pooling has largely fixed this problem (I also need to do a pass over the UI to reduce SetPass calls and batches, but that's a job for another day and isn't rewind-specific).
+calls and batches, but that's a job for another day and isn't rewind-specific).
 Cube panels are passed to a pool whenever a cube is destroyed or shipped, or when individual panels are removed, for example when burning wooden panels.
 The visualizations also frequently drop panels — when a panel is moved into a Panel Storer, the panel in the factory cube isn't thrown away, it's passed to the Panel Storer.
 But the one in the visualization is returned to the pool since its cube no longer has that panel.

 This also means that when we destroy cubes when rewinding the panels now all go into the pool.